ozmoroz/ozmoroz-blog-hugo/content/post/react-functional-vs-class-components.md

 }
 ```

 You may choose to derive your class-based component from `React.PureComponent` rather than `React.Component`.
-In that case React will execute *simplified* checks to detect if the `state` or `props` changes.
+In that case React will execute some checks to detect if the `state` or `props` changes.
 If your `state` or `props` are very complex objects, that may save you some precious execution time.

 ```javascript
 // Class-based component derived from React.PureComponent